MarlinFirmware/MarlinDocumentation/_configuration/configuration.md

 ```cpp
 //#define FILAMENT_WIDTH_SENSOR
 ```
-Enable if you have a filament width sensor (e.g., [Filament Width Sensor Prototype Version 3](http://www.thingiverse.com/thing:454584)).
+Enable to add support for a filament width sensor such as [Filament Width Sensor Prototype Version 3](http://www.thingiverse.com/thing:454584).
 With a filament sensor installed, Marlin can adjust the flow rate according to the measured filament width.
 Adjust the sub-options below according to your setup.

 ```cpp
 #define DEFAULT_NOMINAL_FILAMENT_DIA 3.00